-My semi-custom packages for growth-focused social media management start at $450/month per platform.
-Someone who provides fully custom management is going to cost even more.
+My packages for growth-focused social media management start at $700/month per platform.
+If you have someone working with multiple platforms or doing super custom strategy or engagement…that’s going to cost even more.
 Check out Pierce Social’s page here to see her chart that does a good job of outlining the range of management types.

 Role #7: The Technical VA

 The Tech VA is like your virtual first response team.
 The most important things to look for in a tech VA is (1) their availability and response, and (2) their experience/know-how.